-Brownell’s Director of Talent Development Kerry Dyer shares her tips for hiring an assistant.
+Brownell’s Vice President of Talent Development Kerry Dyer shares her tips for hiring an assistant.

 You understand why you should hire an assistant and are ready to get started with the process.
 But how do you get started?
 Read the steps below to learn how to hire an assistant.

 Look at Your Sales

 Are your sales growing at a steady rate?
 Do you have – and will you continue to have – the revenue to pay for an assistant?
 If you aren’t sure you have the finances in place to hire someone, it may be that you need to organize and prioritize.
 If you do have the finances available to invest in an assistant, keep reading!

 *If after evaluating your needs you’re not sure you need to hire your own assistant AND you’re a Brownell Independent Advisor, good news: the Brownell Hosting Program offers limited assistant services!